-I’m a photographer, writer and researcher based in Manchester.
+I’m a photographer, producer, writer and researcher based in Manchester.

-Between 2011 and 2015 I collaborated with Roma families to tell visual stories about their new lives in the UK.
+Between 2011 and 2015 I worked with Roma families to tell visual stories about their new lives in the UK.
 I’ve also made independent work with members of the UK’s Traveller communities.

-In 2022-23, I worked with Traveller women in a socially engaged residency with Open Eye Gallery, looking at the impact of the Covid-19 pandemic on their lives.
+In 2022-23, I worked with Traveller women on a project with Open Eye Gallery, looking at the impact of the Covid-19 pandemic on their lives.

 In 2024-25, I spent 15 months working with women from SWAP, an asylum seeker support group in Wigan, on a project commissioned by Open Eye Hub.
 During this time we produced a huge collaborative banner together.

-I have also facilitated a number of other projects – including with young carers and within an NHS adolescent mental health unit for Create Arts and within several special education settings for the Together Trust.
-I worked as a photography tutor at Manchester Metropolitan University from 2021-25.
+I have also run workshop projects with young people – including young carers, cared-for children, patients in an adolescent mental health unit and students within several special education settings.
+I worked as a photography tutor/associate lecturer at Manchester Metropolitan University from 2021-25.
 I have worked as a creative producer for Open Eye Gallery.

 I am a part-time PhD researcher at Birmingham City University, in partnership with Open Eye Gallery and funded by Midlands 4 Cities.
 My areas of interest include socially engaged approaches and archives/collections.